 I rarely talk about anything personal on this blog; this will be an exception since I feel it is better told from a first person point of view.
 It combines poor storytelling with worse writing skills while diminishing neither.

 I have lived in southern China since 2002.
 As a long time listener of the Skeptic’s Guide to the Universe, I was pleasantly surprised when Dr. Novella did a “Science or Fiction” on China.
-One of the unused questions was about the existence of a fake chicken egg industry in China, something I had heard countless reports about and taken for granted.
+One of the unused questions was about the existence of a fake chicken egg industry in China, something I had heard countless reports about and taken for granted to be true.

 In a later episode, I heard that Rebecca Watson was invited to Hong Kong and Dongguan by David Young to speak at Skeptics in the Pub.
-Of all places, I thought, Dongguan, the manufacturing capital of the world, a place often described as “If they wanted to give the world an enema, this is where they would stick the tube”.
+Of all places, I thought, Dongguan, the manufacturing capital of the world – a place best described as “If they wanted to give the world an enema, this is where they would stick the tube”.
 As a surprise, I decided to get some fake eggs and bring them to the Dongguan event.
-Where else would it be made?
+I mean, where else would it be made?

 In the end I was given a bag of eggs that were very cheap, and was told that they were “questionable” and “probably fake”.
 I examined them very carefully, and could not immediately tell which one/ones were fake.
 Well, when in doubt, Google (actually in China, Baidu).
 Bingo!
 Lots of search results showing how to distinguish fake eggs from real ones.
 They all say roughly the same: